zzGHzz/myvetools-demo/readme.md

 1. To deploy `A` with an initial value `100`
 2. To call function `a` and check whether the returned value equals `100`
 3. To invoke function `set` **twice within one single transaction**, setting the value to `200` and then to `300`
-4. To validate the two emitted events
+4. To validate the two emitted `SetA` events
 5. To call function `a` and check whether the returned value equals `300`

 Note that the complete code for testing contract `A` can be found [here](https://github.com/zzGHzz/myvetools-demo/blob/main/test.ts).